freakout42/formax/README.md

 ===========

-**formax** is implemented in pure C++ without calls to the os.
+**formax** is implemented in pure C++ without calls to the OS.
 Interface to the user is solely done with curses-lib.
 Interface to the database is solely through ODBC.
 Both libraries are not used directly but wrapped by the Screen and Record classes.
 Record is a simple ORM inspired by rails